 I heard more noises and so I did my best to tune out the overly cheerful and enthusiastic sounds.
 How could he be so cheerful?
 What's wrong with him?
 I feel like I've been run over by a truck and never want to sit in a car again.
 I cracked my eyelids open and glared at the welcoming sign.
 Welcome to Melmont it said.
 Looking back behind us, there was a large stone arch that had a strangely shimmering light inside it.
 I rubbed my eyes and looked back, by then, the odd light seemed to have disappeared.
 Because of this, I could only assume that my tired eyes had tricked me.

-We'd been driving on a two track trail that had seemed mostly deserted, but on the other side of the arch, the road was a meticulously well maintained dark red cobblestone just large enough for two lanes.
-There were pine trees lining both sides of the road with a Victorian style house or old colonial home every once in a while.
+We'd been driving on a two-track trail that had seemed mostly deserted, but on the other side of the arch, the road was a meticulously well-maintained dark red cobblestone just large enough for two lanes.
+Pine trees line both sides of the road with a Victorian-style house or old colonial home every once in a while.
 The large yards were well maintained with short white fences between them.
 There appeared to be only one road going in and out of the town surrounded by pine trees and a high stone wall.
 Then suddenly, there was an opening in the trees and I saw the town.
-The road opened up to reveal that the road looped around like an overly large round about that came back on itself.
+The road opened up to reveal that the road looped around like an overly large roundabout that came back on itself.

 I glared at the cute scene, finding it somewhat charming, but not wanting to admit it.
 "What's with all of the pine trees?
 Have we moved to the wilderness?"